JuliaLang/www.julialang.org/jsoc/gsod/projects.md

 ## Queryverse

 [Queryverse](https://www.queryverse.org/) is a family of packages in the data science space.
 Many packages have rudimentary documentation but could use updates, polish, proper tutorials etc. We are looking for help with documentation for all packages, and to build out the homepage for the project.
 The mentor for this project would be [David Anthoff](https://github.com/davidanthoff).

+## Turing

+[Turing.jl](https://turing.ml/dev/) is a probabilistic programming language written in Julia.
+The team is looking for help with several projects.
+Mentors for this project would be [Cameron Pfiffer](https://github.com/cpfiffer/), [Martin Trapp](https://github.com/trappmartin/), or [Hong Ge](https://github.com/yebai/].

+Here are some ideas:

+- A structured explanation of the different inference algorithms provided in Turing with details on when to use each algorithm and what are the implications of each approach.
+Turing has many sampling algorithms but their value is not fully recognized by inexperienced users -- heuristics on when to use which algorithms would greatly benefit the user experience.
+Documentation might run speed tests, or measure convergence criteria for different sampler types.
+One such [blog post](https://dm13450.github.io/2019/04/10/Turing-Sampling-Speed.html) focused mostly on speed, but there are features of different models and data that make some samplers preferrable to others.

+- An introduction to probabilistic modelling and the Bayesian approach in Turing with a discussion of general Bayesian issues such as the choice of prior.
+Turing lacks a good resource for those who are just beginning with probabilistic modelling, and users tend to use [Stan's](https://mc-stan.org/docs/2_23/stan-users-guide/index.html) excellent documentation or [Probabilistic Programming & Bayesian Methods for Hackers](https://camdavidsonpilon.github.io/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers/) to learn how to use probabilistic programming.
+Turing should be self-contained when it comes to grabbing early-phase learners.

+- A better tutorial that shows how to integrate [Flux.jl](https://github.com/FluxML/Flux.jl) with Turing.
+Turing has an [existing tutorial](https://turing.ml/dev/tutorials/3-bayesnn/) that shows how to build a Bayesian neural network with Flux.jl, but this is very much a toy example and does not demonstrate real-world applicability.
+A guide that shows how to apply Flux and Turing in a useful setting would be valuable for Julia, Turing, and Flux.

+- Documentation and manuals for [MCMCChains](https://github.com/TuringLang/MCMCChains.jl), [AdvancedHMC](https://github.com/TuringLang/AdvancedHMC.jl), and [Bijectors](https://github.com/TuringLang/Bijectors.jl).
+Turing maintains several separate packages, all of which have some documentation, but each of these could be improved dramatically.

+### Potential impact

+Turing is a rapidly developing probabilistic programming language, used by machine learning researchers, data scientists, statisticians, and economists.
+Improving any measure of the informational tools in Turing will allow those communities to integrate better with the Julia community, which will in turn improve the rest of Julia's ecosystem.
+Better documentation and guides will attract new learners and help to transition more experienced people from tools that do not meet their needs.